Skip to main content

 Bird in quarry

-A few years ago, the quarry became the first Solvay extraction site to experiment with new procedures for biodiversity protection.
+Years ago, the quarry became the first Solvay extraction site to experiment with new procedures for biodiversity protection.
 In fact, at the instigation of former site manager Marc Pirson, a European program called “Life in Quarries” was launched here in 2017.
-“The idea is to create habitats throughout the quarry for a wide range of animals: reptiles, newts, toads…” explains Sami Limam, the site’s current manager.
+“The idea was to create habitats throughout the quarry for a wide range of animals: reptiles, newts, toads…” explains Sami Limam, the site’s current manager.
 “The way we see it, we aren’t just here to extract rocks, but to create an environment where nature can thrive, for the good of all.”

-Contrary to what one might think, quarries are actually propitious places for biodiversity, as there is little to no pollution on site and many different types of landscapes to be found in one place: water basins, rocky areas, grass… Nevertheless, “quarries are often places of poor biodiversity,” says Fernand Derycke, Sami’s predecessor at Les Petons.
+Contrary to what one might think, quarries are actually propitious places for biodiversity, as there is little to no pollution on site and many different types of landscapes to be found in one place: water basins, rocky areas, grass… Nevertheless, “quarries are often places of poor biodiversity,” says Sami Limam.
 “Yet as soon as the quarry is no longer exploited, nature returns fast.
 We decided not to wait and to maintain biodiversity even while the quarry is active.”

 Raising environmental awareness

-So over the past three years, 47 ponds, 1.6 hectares of lawns, two cliffs for swallow nests and two platforms for terns were created throughout the quarry, along with refuge rocks for small reptiles such as slow worms and lizards.
+So over the past years, ponds, hectares of lawns, cliffs for swallow nests and platforms for terns were created throughout the quarry, along with refuge rocks for small reptiles such as slow worms and lizards.
 “Swallows for example like to dig their nests in sand piles, so we deliberately built sand walls for them,” says Fernand.
 And the attention extends to floral biodiversity as well.

 Apart from helping animals (and plants) find welcoming sites for nesting, resting and reproducing, these actions also have a series of effects on humans.
 Quarry workers, for starters, have gained awareness for endangered species that they see reappearing at Les Petons as a result of all the work that was done for them.
 Also, beyond the biodiversity preservation program itself, the quarry pursues many other initiatives: from nature walks with locals to a partnership with the nearby village school, to the creation of an orchard (where school kids have adopted trees and participate in fruit-picking outings) and the installation of beehives in collaboration with a lab for pollen analysis to measure the healthiness of the local biosphere, the quarry reaches out to the entire local community to raise awareness, inform and engage.